yusent/resuelve-backend-challenge/README.md

 ## Tests

-Run the test suit with:
+Run the test suite with:

 ```
 stack test